What is customer lifetime value and why should you care? Customer lifetime value is one of the most important numbers in all of business. Here’s why:

 It is vitally important.

-If you don't know what value your average customer is worth to your business, how can you know know how much money you're able to safely spend?
-Doing these calculations will no t only tell you what the customer is worth to your business today, it will also get you thinking about a number of ways that you can improve the lifetime value.
+If you don’t know what value your average customer is worth to your business, how can you know how much money you’re able to safely spend on advertising?
+Doing these calculations will not only tell you what the customer is worth to your business today, it will also get you thinking about a number of ways that you can improve their lifetime value.
 How can you get more referrals, more repeat customers, higher first sales.
 What gets measured gets improved.